 The poisonous parts were pointed out with the end of his knife, having been put in a separate tray to avoid any contamination of the edible parts.
 The restaurant manager provided an additional translation.
 “He has trained many years in preparing Fugu in Tokyo”.
 I kept thinking about the old Cluedo board game: “He did it, Itamae San, in the kitchen with the poisoned fish.”

 The fish came on a single large round plate, slivers of grey-pink sashimi arranged to resemble a chrysanthemum flower.“The flower of death”, our host helpfully pointed out, with a ritual bow.
-The raw flesh sliced so finely that it was translucent; through it, you could see the oriental pattern embossed on the plate underneath.
-To me, it might as well have been served on a roulette wheel.
+The raw flesh sliced so finely that it was translucent; through it, you could see an Eastern pattern embossed on the plate underneath.
+To me, it might as well have come served on a roulette wheel.
 We were then informed, in a hushed and reverential tone, that the Emperor of Japan is expressly forbidden to eat Fugu, for obvious reasons.

 How did this great delicacy taste?
 No-one wanted to go first.
 I dithered, pouring sake for everyone as slowly as possible but eventually, I could delay no longer.
 Please, someone else go first, but I don’t want to be the coward that goes last.

 Buoyed by my companions’ survival, I placed a small piece in my mouth.
 If you have eaten sashimi or even smoked salmon you’ll recognise the texture; raw, cold, slightly oily and very chewy, pepped up by soy sauce and wasabi.
 I realised after ten seconds or so that there were no lip-numbing sensations that might herald the onset of poisoning.
-Only a fiery wasabi sauce improved the rather flavourless fish.
+Only a hot wasabi sauce improved the flavourless fish.
 That and the amount of hot sake I had already nervously consumed.

 There was nothing else on the menu except more Fugu, served in different ways.
 I had completely lost my appetite after the initial adrenalin rush.
 I picked awkwardly at some Fugu chiri; This was unappealing pinkish cubes of Fugu boiled in water over a burner.
 I found this hard to swallow unless combined with rice.